Abby Martin: Reception

 Millennial Magazine said that Martin was an "unfiltered" media representative for the Millennial generation who reports "stories that deserve public recognition".
-Journalist Michael C. Moynihan states that "Martin's politics are odious and frequently incoherent" for claiming to lament "lost American freedom" while ignoring the multiple brutalities of the Russian government before its invasion of Crimea and her defense of Hugo Chávez against the charge of tyranny.
+Journalist Michael C. Moynihan stated that "Martin's politics are odious and frequently incoherent".
+He said her "lamentations for lost American freedom" did not equate to anti-authoritarianism and criticised her for "fail[ing] to notice Russia’s previous brutal military interventions and ongoing brutal war on terror" prior to its invasion of Crimea and for saying Hugo Chávez "cannot be dismissed as a tyrant because his voice of opposition, and others like him, serves a necessary divide to prevent global corporate enslavement and tyranny".

 James Kirchick, in a 2015 article for The Daily Beast, commented: "Thanks to her paymasters in the Kremlin, she had three years to use the network's airwaves and wildly popular YouTube channel to broadcast paranoid diatribes that would otherwise have languished in anonymity on the Internet fringe."
 Regarding her work on Venezuela, libertarian journalist and author John Stossel states that Martin "does government-funded propaganda for Telesur".

 Martin has been criticized for her past support of the 9/11 truth movement.
 In 2014 New York Times columnist Robert Mackey contrasted Martin's critical remarks on the Russian annexation of Crimea with her conviction "that the attacks of Sept.
 11, 2001, were part of a government conspiracy."
 Author and media consultant Chez Pazienza criticized Martin for being a 9/11 Truther.

 David Cromwell, British media campaigner of and co-editor of Media Lens, states that Martin is a "superb independent journalist ... who has risked her life to report what the corporate media is not telling you about Venezuela".

 Personal life

-Martin enjoys painting, photography, and making collages.
-Her themes include politics, nature, and psychedelia.
-Her works have been exhibited several times around California.
-She views art as "an amazing outlet" and a "way to interpret the ugly truths in the world and reflect a better future."

 Martin is married to her Empire Files co-producer, Mike Prysner, an Iraq War veteran.
-Martin give birth to their first child on May 31, 2020.
+Martin gave birth to their first child on May 31, 2020.
 They have a second child, born on January 29, 2023.